-At Fitzpatrick Referrals, we are fortunate to be able to offer both a large hydrotherapy pool and an underwater treadmill (UWT).
+At Fitzpatrick Referrals, we are fortunate to have our own in-house hydrotherapy centre, offering both a large hydrotherapy pool and an underwater treadmill (UWT) to inpatients and outpatients.
 These both allow specific benefits for our patients.

 The warmth of the water provides a medium that assists with pain relief and the reduction of muscle spasm.
 By immersing a patient, support is provided and this allows more ability to mobilise and create normal movement patterns.
 Cardiovascular fitness can be increased more easily in the water, this is perfect if a patient is on restricted land exercise.
 Finally, the hydrostatic pressure can aid swelling reduction.

 We find hydrotherapy to be a very useful tool in the rehabilitation of dogs of all sizes and breeds, and cats with a variety of orthopaedic problems, for post-operative recovery, to ease arthritis, to increase mobility generally and as an integral part of a weight loss programme.

 To commence the underwater treadmill session, we prepare each patient just the same as if we were performing hydrotherapy in the pool with an appropriate jacket.
-We gently lead the patient into the four-glass-sided underwater treadmill chamber and stay within the chamber to give maximum reassurance especially on the first session.
+We gently lead the patient into the four-glass-sided underwater treadmill chamber and stay within the chamber to give maximum reassurance, especially during the first session.
 The glass doors on either end are securely sealed and the water is filled within the chamber to the desired level depending on the goals you are trying to achieve.
 In principle, the higher the water level rises in relation to the patient’s body the more buoyancy that is provided, meaning there is less loading and impact through the joints and it offers resistance to the body part, which assists with strengthening.
 Once the appropriate water level has been achieved the treadmill is started at the appropriate speed to encourage steady walking or trotting gait.
-Again depending on the aims of the therapy your dog may do many short bursts of treatments in the one session or one longer one.
+Again, depending on the aims of the therapy your dog may do many short bursts of treatments in the one session or one longer one.
 We will be able to advise what is best in accordance with the chartered physiotherapists’ plan.